 All positions should try and encourage student participation in club events.
 Core officers (President, Treasurer, Journal Club Coordinator, Social Chair, Webmaster) need to be registered with the UC Davis OrgSync.

 The president oversees the club as well as leads the rest of the officer positions.
-The president helps SHAGG coordinate with the GGHA, such as manage GSA Reps.
+The president helps GGHA Student Association coordinate with the horticulture and agronomy graduate group, such as manage GSA Reps.
 Aside from knowing what the other officers are doing, the president should be an active member in the club and participate in club activities as well as be willing to fill in positions when others are unable to.
-The president also has responsibilities such as: making sure club activities do not violate university policies, maintaining SHAGG’s active club status with the university, having a signature on file for the club’s bank account and recruiting new SHAGG officers.
-This also includes things like making sure the club website does not infringe on use of the UC Davis name or logo, that university club funds are spent according to university policy (not on alcohol), and confirming that alcohol permits have been obtained or obtain them for on campus events.
+The president also has responsibilities such as: making sure club activities do not violate university policies, maintaining GGHA Student association active club status with the university, having a signature on file for the club’s bank account and recruiting new officers for GGHA Students.
+This also includes things like making sure the club website does not infringe on use of the UC Davis name or logo, that university club funds are spent according to university policy (not on alcohol), and confirming that alcohol permits have been obtained or obtain them for on-campus events.

 The Webmaster maintains and updates the club website http://hortaggradstudents.ucdavis.edu/, including posting announcements, updating events and calendars, collecting and posting student bios, etc.